json-api/json-api/format/index.md

 Clients **MAY** request a particular media type extension by including its name in the `ext` media type parameter with the `Accept` header.
-Servers that do not support a requested extension **MUST** return a `415 Unsupported Media Type` status code.
+Servers that do not support a requested extension **MUST** return a `406 Not Acceptable` status code.

+If the media type in the `Accept` header is supported by a server but the media type in the `Content-Type` header is unsupported, the server **MUST** return a `415 Unsupported Media Type` status code.

 Servers **MUST NOT** provide extended functionality that is incompatible with the base specification to clients that do not request the extension in the `ext`